 - 7.1 Our school aims to provide an education for life.
 Other aspects of our curriculum which enable our pupils to gain the skills, knowledge and experience to be successful adults include:

+- Careers and Higher Education;

-- Leadership responsibilities
+- Leadership Training;

-- Pupil Council
+- Pupil Councils;

-- Peer support groups
+- Community Service;

+- Duke of Edinburgh;

+- Expeditions and trips;

-- Fundraising activities
+- Fundraising Activities;

+- Various Societies and Activities;

-- Trips
+- Sport.